|

 "Please set her down here, my lord," said Dínendal,

 pointing to a stone bed.
-The healer examined the wounds carefully.

-walk until your feet are fully healed."
+feet are fully healed."

-"How will I manage?" asked Eowyn.
+"How will I manage?" said Eowyn.

 "I will carry you wherever you want to go, melmenya,"